 If the charitable giving condition is met by one component an election can be made to merge that component with either or both of the other two components of the estate or with assets in which the deceased has reserved a benefit.
 The merged components are then treated as a single component, and if the charitable giving condition is still met then the lower rate of IHT can be applied to the entirety of the newly merged component.

 Factors to consider before leaving a significant gift to charity

-Leaving 10% of your estate to charity may seem like a simple solution to achieving your philanthropic aims and reducing your IHT bill, however, the calculations in relation to qualifying assets can be complicated and lead to unanticipated administrative consequences for your personal representatives.
+Leaving 10% of your estate to charity may seem like a simple solution to achieving your philanthropic aims and reducing your IHT bill but the calculations in relation to qualifying assets can be complicated and lead to unanticipated administrative consequences for your personal representatives.

-For further information, please contact one of the key contacts listed above or your usual contact at Stevens & Bolton.
+For further information, please get in touch with any of the key contacts listed above or your usual contact at Stevens & Bolton.

 The information contained in this guide is intended to be a general introductory summary of the subject matters covered only.
 It does not purport to be exhaustive, or to provide legal advice, and should not be used as a substitute for such advice.